3333444n/birthday-wall/README.md

 2. **📸 Live Photo Collage**: Take photos throughout the party using your phone's camera, and watch them automatically appear in a growing photo grid on the screen.
 It's like a live scrapbook of the party happening in real-time!

 3. **🏀 Bouncing Birthday Face**: The birthday person's face bounces around the screen like the old DVD screensaver, changing to different photos each time it hits an edge.
-Everyone always cheers when it hits a corner perfectly!
+Everyone always cheers when it hits a corner perfectly! ✅ **FULLY IMPLEMENTED**

 4. **🌍 Happy Birthday Around the World**: The screen shows "Happy Birthday" in different languages, mixed with the birthday person's nicknames and fun messages.